 Mike Tyson’s Net Worth

-According to Celebrity Net Worth, Mike Tyson is worth just $3 million, despite the fact that Forbes lists his career earnings to be as high as $400 million, challenging the likes of Floyd Mayweather Jr. in terms of income.
+According to Celebrity Net Worth, Mike Tyson is worth just $10 million in 2021.
+That’s despite the fact that Forbes lists Tyson’s career earnings to be as high as $400 million, challenging the likes of Floyd Mayweather Jr. in terms of income.